Tools to Focus

 Introduction

-You’ve probably heard of the Pomodoro Technique, where you work in discrete time segments, with equally discrete break intervals.
+You’ve probably heard of the Pomodoro Technique, where you work in discrete time segments, with similarly discrete break intervals.
 Not that I’m an ageist, but I assumed this technique more useful for people who haven’t had enough time working.
-However, I do believe we can train our brains, so perhaps making the work/relax cycle more specific and focused may convert the cycle into practice, and condition our brains.
+I do believe we can train our brains, so perhaps making the work/relax cycle more specific and focused may convert the cycle into practice, and condition our brains.

 My goals are: